Faith Based Community Solar Farm Project

 The time to act is now.
 Maine recently enacted laws that make large-scale, cost-effective shared solar resources possible.
 On the other hand, federal investment tax credits are phasing out, with step-downs in 2020, 2021 and 2022.
 Moving rapidly will allow us to secure the lowest possible costs and to leverage the substantial interest in Maine solar projects sparked by the new laws.

-INFORMATIONAL WEBINAR - THURSDAY, SEPTEMBER 17 6PM
+INFORMATIONAL WEBINAR WAS HELD THURSDAY, SEPTEMBER 17 6PM

 At last year's diocesan convention, a resolution was passed authorizing the exploration of a community solar farm option to lower church-owned buildings electric bills and support the development of clean energy.